 High parent participation and engagement:

-- Eight out of 10 mothers attending first-time parent groups joined the Infant Program, regardless of their socioeconomic position.
+- Eight out of 10 mothers attending first-time parent groups joined the program regardless of their socio-economic position.

 - Seven out of 10 mothers attended at least four of the six scheduled sessions.